On Using Certified Training towards Empirical Robustness: Previous Work on the Empirical Accuracy of Certified Training

+Differently from the previous literature, this work ($\S$\ref{sec-co}) presents a systematic analysis of the ability of certified training schemes to prevent CO on setups from the single-step adversarial training literature, and ($\S$\ref{sec-multi-step-robustness}) extends the study by examining settings where certified training schemes relying on single-step attacks can overcome multi-step attacks.

+Owing to the strong sensitivity of CO and of expressive losses (see appendix~\ref{sec-ibp-loss-init}) to the specific experimental setup, the conclusions in $\S$\ref{sec-co} do not trivially follow neither from the previous literature, nor from our study in appendix~\ref{sec-co-study-ct-setups}.
+For instance, figure~\ref{fig-adv-acc-cnn-cifar10} shows that the occurrence of CO depends on the network architecture even for the same training schedule, dataset, and perturbation radius, and a comparison with table~\ref{fig-table-long-schedule} illustrates the effect of changes in the training schedule.
+Compared to the literature discussed in appendix~\ref{sec-supp-emp-rob-eval}, $\S$\ref{sec-multi-step-robustness} provides a fair and systematic comparison (relying on the same strong attack suite~\citep{Croce2020}, which is also used as tuning metric on validation) which includes larger perturbation radii (up to $\epsilon=\nicefrac{24}{255}$), the harder CIFAR-100 dataset, and a shorter cylic training schedule more common in the adversarial training literature.

-Differently from the previous literature, this work is characterized by a strong focus on preventing catastrophic overfitting ($\S$\ref{sec-co}), which is novel to the best of our knowledge.
-Section~\ref{sec-multi-step-robustness}, which instead examines settings where certified training schemes relying on single-step attacks can overcome multi-step attacks, complements and extends the aforementioned literature results.
-Crucially, rather than simply assessing the robustness of certified training schemes deployed to maximize certified robustness, we also tune these algorithms \emph{for} empirical robustness.
+Crucially, throughout $\S$\ref{sec-experiments}, rather than simply assessing the robustness of certified training schemes deployed to maximize certified robustness, we also tune these algorithms \emph{for} empirical robustness.
 This can make a difference in practice.
-For instance, Exp-IBP attains $38.44\%$ average AA accuracy in our experiments for $\epsilon=\nicefrac{8}{255}$ on CIFAR-10, outperforming N-FGSM and PGD-5 from table~\ref{fig-table-long-schedule}, and all values reported by \citet{Mao2024}.
-Section~\ref{sec-multi-step-robustness} provides a fair and systematic comparison (relying on the same strong attack suite~\citep{Croce2020}, which is also used as tuning metric on validation) which includes larger perturbation radii (up to $\epsilon=\nicefrac{24}{255}$), the harder CIFAR-100 dataset, and a shorter cylic training schedule more common in the adversarial training literature.
+For instance, Exp-IBP attains $38.44\%$ average AA accuracy in our experiments for $\epsilon=\nicefrac{8}{255}$ with $\alpha=5\times10^{-3}$ on CIFAR-10, outperforming N-FGSM and PGD-5 from table~\ref{fig-table-long-schedule}, the results from table~\ref{sec-co-study-ct-setups} with $\alpha=0.5$, and all values reported by \citet{Mao2024}.